FanapPlus-OpenSource/messaging-public/FanapPlus.Ghasedak.Client/Readme.md

     IGhasedakClient client = new GhasedakClient(new GhasedakConfiguration());

-It receives an object that is inherited from `IGhasedakConfiguration` object.
+It receives an object that is inherited from `IGhasedakConfiguration` interface.
 Here is it's simple implementation:

     public class GhasedakConfiguration : IGhasedakConfiguration
     {